-The Division for the Blind and Visually Impaired State Rehabilitation Council meeting schedule has changed; meetings are now on the third Wednesday of every even numbered month.
-The specific schedule is listed below.
+The Division for the Blind and Visually Impaired State Rehabilitation Council meeting schedule has changed; meetings are now on the third Wednesday of every even-numbered month.
 Unless otherwise noted, all meetings are held in the Frances Perkins Room of the Central Maine Commerce Center, located at 45 Commerce Drive in Augusta.

 Two 15-minute periods are scheduled into each meeting for public input, one at the beginning and one just prior to adjournment.
 For more information about any of these meeting dates, or how to get involved, please send inquiries to email@example.com, or contact the Division for the Blind and Visually Impaired.